neoalienson/minigames/README.md

 - Non-nullable instance field '_timer' must be initialized.
 - _isVisibleList is not defined in HamsterHole

+## Scrum sizing card
+GPT3.5 turbo
+Prompt:
+- you are a flutter developer.
+Write a app page for scrum sizing

+## Chess (WIP)
+GPT3.5 turbo
+Prompt:
+- write a flutter app for chess board with chess pieces. player can take turn to move the chess

+## Go Chess (WIP)
+GPT3.5 turbo
+Prompt:
+- you are a flutter developer, write a page with a 9x9 go chess board. players can take turn a play. check if the chess can be played. remove dead chess piece. show no. of dead chess piece. calculate score after each move.
+- you are a dart developer. develop a strategy to check if a go chess piece should be remove from a go chess board.

+# Roll Dice
+GPT3.5 turbo
+Prompt:
+- You are a flutter developer.
+You write code that follows SOLID and DRY principles.
+Write a page to throw 3 dice with random result display.
+Display the sum.
+Display message if double or triple.
+The message also describe the roll of double and triple.
+Write unit tests to test the logic that determinate double and triple but not test the message output. the unit test coverts every edge cases.

 ## Flappy Bird (WIP)
 Prompt:
 - create a flappy bird game in flutter. focus on the background scrolling. background scroll from right to left slowly, and then repeat.